 James Joseph Giltinan, founding father of the New South Wales Rugby League, dies in Sydney, a week after his 84th birthday.
+In 2019, Giltinan was inducted into the Hall of Fame in the Contributor category alongside Ray Warren and Peter Frilingos.
+Since 1951 the JJ Gilitinan Shield has been awarded to the NRL minor premiers each season.

 David Fairleigh becomes the first North Sydney player to win the Rothmans Medal, recording the highest points tally in the award's history.
 Bookmakers are said to have lost $115,000 after suggestions the name of the winner was leaked.
 Manly youngster Steve Menzies finished second and Cronulla rookie Paul Green third.